 The Rockwell House is the official Episcopal presence at Washington University.
 We invite students to make Rockwell House their home church away from home.
 We are a welcoming and diverse community.
 We are Christ-centered and welcome all seekers.
-We gather on Sunday evening at 6:30 for Holy Eucharist and a prepared (free!) dinner and Wednesday evening at 6:30 for “The Feast,” a time for students to cook with each other in the midst of meaningful and biblically focused conversation.
+We gather on Sunday evening at 7:10 for Holy Eucharist and a prepared (free!) dinner and Wednesday evening at 6:30 for “The Feast,” a time for dinner, relaxed Bible study and prayer.

 Fellowship of Christian Athletes (FCA)